honglu2875/hironaka/hironaka/trainer/README.md

 # hironaka.trainer
 This module provides an alternative method to facilitate training and is further used for large-scale distributed training and fine-tuning.

-Using the gym environment through RL implementations like `stable-baseline3` is a great way to train.
-Codes are not published along with the repo (very dirty and messy, but may be available upon requests).
+Using the gym environment through RL implementations like `stable-baseline3` is a great way to train RL models.
+Attempts are made but codes are not published along with the repo (very dirty and messy, but may be available upon requests).
 But there are a few points which make it not a horrible idea to recreate a custom training facility:
 - Our `gym` environment (`gym_env`) uses `ListPoints` and runs one game at a time.
 But the states can be recorded as a `Tensor` and operations can be vectorized, which allows us to run multiple games in GPU.
-This might be doable in `gym` too but may require multiple messy wrappers to reformat data.
+This might also be doable in `gym`, but I foresee many potentially messy wrappers to reformat data.
-- `stable-baseline3` is a very professionally written project.
+- `stable-baseline3` is a very professionally written project with an amazing execution of OOP principles.
 But everything comes with a trade-off.
-For example, when tracking and customizing a training process, one has to go through multiple subclasses in the inheritance chain scattered across the folders.
-Modularity is certainly a great engineering concept, but a fused and streamlined structure may have roles to play when horizontal scaling is unnecessary.
+For example, when tracking and customizing a small segment of the procedure, one has to go through multiple subclasses from different base classes scattered across the folders.
+Modularity is certainly a great engineering concept, but a fused and streamlined structure may have roles to play when horizontal scaling is relatively unimportant.
 - We are running our codes on a massive GPU cluster consisting of thousands of nodes each of which has 8 Nvidia A100.
-Distributed training would have a lot of meanings in this context (distributed hyperparameter searching, distributed training of one single network, distributed model selection like genetic algorithm, etc.), which will eventually require a lot of customized modules.
+Distributed training would have a lot of meanings in this context (distributed hyperparameter searching, distributed training of one single network, distributed model selection like genetic algorithm, etc.), which will eventually require a lot of highly customized codes.

+Hence, I made this submodule.

+Note that it is not my goal to make a general purpose RL trainer.
+I separate host- and agent-related attributes instead of calling them by index (e.g. like `self.player_net[0], self.player_net[1]`) due to the asymmetric nature of the game.
+We may want to do different things for host and agent specifically.
+But it should be really easy to adapt this code base to different symmetric games.
 # Content
 The classes center around `Trainer`.
 Every trainer must be initialized with an exhaustive configuration dict **without** having hidden parameters defaulting to certain values.
 This way, users are always reminded about everything that goes into training.